whitelunarium/pages_fork/hacks/plagiarism/tdd-feedback.md

 #### Authentication Barriers

 - **Evidence:** Students unable to access without login
-- **Instructor Note:** "Resolve authentication barriers, perhaps by using in place authentication."
+- **Instructor Note:** "Resolve authentication barriers with users, perhaps by using in place authentication to avoid confusion."
 - **Action:** Implement guest access or simplified authentication

 #### Performance Optimization